landley/toybox/README.md

   LDFLAGS="--static" CROSS_COMPILE=armv5l- make defconfig toybox
   PREFIX=/path/to/root/filesystem/bin make install_flat
 ```
-The file "configure" defines default values for many environment variables that control the toybox build;
+The file `configure` defines default values for many environment variables that control the toybox build;
  if you export any of these variables into your environment, your value is used instead of the default in that file.

 The CROSS_COMPILE argument above is optional, the default builds a version of
 toybox to run on the current machine.
 Cross compiling requires an appropriately
 prefixed cross compiler toolchain, several example toolchains (built using
-the file "scripts/mcm-buildall.sh" in the toybox source) are available at: [Link](https://mkroot.musl.cc/latest/)
+the file `scripts/mcm-buildall.sh` in the toybox source) are available at: [Description](https://mkroot.musl.cc/latest/)

-For the "CROSS_COMPILE=armv5l-" example above, download
+For the `CROSS_COMPILE=armv5l-` example above, download
 cross-compiler-armv5l.tar.bz2, extract it, and add its "bin" subdirectory to
 your $PATH.
 (And yes, the trailing - is significant, because the prefix
 includes a dash.)